University Graduation Requirements

 Apply personal and social responsibility for active citizenship and develop skills needed to thrive in a pluralistic and globally interdependent world.

-Responsibility 1 (R1) Equity, Diversity, and Inclusivity: Use critical and analytical skills to evaluate assumptions and challenge existing structures in ways that respect diversity and foster equity and inclusivity.
-Two learning experiences required, one of which must satisfy the UW System Design for Diversity requirement.
+- Critical Perspectives: Use critical and analytical skills to evaluate assumptions and challenge existing structures in ways that respect diversity and foster equity and inclusivity.

-Responsibility 2 (R2) Global Perspectives: Evaluate the impact of systems, institutions and issues in local and global contexts and across cultures.
-One learning experience required.
+- Global Perspectives: Evaluate the impact of systems, institutions and issues in local and global contexts and across cultures.

-Responsibility 3 (R3) Civic and Environmental Issues: Use critical and creative thinking to address civic, social, and environmental challenges.
-One learning experience required.
+- Civic & Environmental Action: Use critical and creative thinking to address civic, social, and environmental challenges.

 University Writing Requirement